I like these two DIY matcha face masks a lot.

 Of all the antioxidants known to mankind, the components of green tea are the most potent, says Mukhtar.Source

-Matcha contains chlorophyll, lending its vibrant green color to the tea, which also protects skin from sun damage.
+Matcha contains chlorophyll, lending its vibrant green color to the tea, which also protects the skin from sun damage.

 Using a matcha skin mask post-sun can assist the skin’s natural healing process, clearing out the damaging free radicals that destroy youthful-looking skin.